mwmayerle/new_phax_machine/README.md

 Once an organization has been created, it will appear in the organization page.
 Each organization's fax numbers and manager (if it has one) are shown.
 If an organization does not have a manager, a field will be present for inviting a manager, with an additional dropdown menu of fax numbers to set as the manager's caller ID number.
 In this example we'll invite bob.loblaw@greatplainsllc.com to manage Great Plains LLC.

 ![OrganizationIndex](https://raw.githubusercontent.com/mwmayerle/new_phax_machine/master/app/assets/images/organizationindex.png)

+The Admin may choose to delete an organization, which will remove all users within the organization and will unlink all fax numbers.
+All data associated with the organization will no longer be accessible.

 If an admin would like to edit an organization, they can click on the organization's name, which takes them to a page displaying all of the users linked to a particular fax number.
 Users may be linked to multiple fax numbers or just one, depending on the use case.
 When a fax number receives a fax, every person linked to that number will be emailed.
 To edit the organization, click on the "Manage Great Plains LLC Fax Numbers/Details" in the upper right corner.